Awards are only given to official participants (see our Eligibility page for details).

 Certificate titles are based on the quartile into which the student's score falls:

 Anyone writing the COMC in Canada is also eligible for participation prizes.
-Approximately 160 prizes will be distributed to participants nationally.
+A number of prizes will be distributed to participants nationally.

 Additional prizes may be awarded at the discretion of the COMC Committee.